How to Improve Your Dog’s Recall Training

 Training your dog to reliably return to you when called — any time, anywhere — could literally save their life, so it is no exaggeration to say that a dog’s recall is the most important behavior you will ever teach them.
 Here are a few dog recall training tips.

-If your dog learns that coming to you is fun, they will be more likely to respond.
-Call them to play tug or fetchopens in a new tab, or let them chase you; even just running in the opposite direction often works because almost all dogs love to chase.
-(Don’t chase your dog; they will learn to move away when you approach, and that can ruin their recall.)
+If your dog learns that coming to you is fun, they’ll be more likely to respond.
+Call them to play tug or fetch, or let them chase you; even just running in the opposite direction often works because almost all dogs love to chase.
+(A note on this: Don’t chase your dog.
+They will learn to move away when you approach, and that can ruin their recall.)

-It’s more challenging for some dogs to learn to come when called, and while there are exceptions, here are a few breed generalizations that usually fit.
+It’s more challenging for some dogs to learn to come when called, and while there are exceptions, there are a few breed generalizations that usually fit.
 Dogs bred to work closely with people and pay attention to them during that work — Collies, Shepherds, and Retrievers — are often easier to train with dog recall.
 Dogs bred to work independently — Terriers, scent and sight hounds, Mastiffs, and Pointers — often require more practice and time for the recall to be completely proofed.
+If your dog seems a little more stubborn than your friend’s, it’s probably not be your fault — and you shouldn’t lose hope.

 If your dog has learned that the word “come” has no meaning and they ignore it, consider changing the verbal cue.
 If a word has become irrelevant, it is often more efficient to start over.
 Common recall words include “here,” “front,” and “ven” (Spanish for “come”).